keshavsingh4522/HacktoberFest-2021/README.md

 > some more repos for contribution

 ## Rules
-- Motivation Quotes are acceptable.
+- Motivation quotes are acceptable.
 - Don't use filthy words and be welcome for beginners and other people in this community.

 ---